kcindric/blog/kcindric-blog/content/posts/multiple-column-psql-full-text-search/index.md

 tags:
   - software
 ---
-In [Part 1](/posts/psql-full-text-search/) about full text search using PostgreSQL, we talked about using functions such as `to_tsquery` and `websearch_to_tsquery`, which builds upon PostgreSQL ability to decompose longer sentences to smaller chunks called *lexemes* using `tsquery`.
+In [Part 1](/posts/psql-full-text-search/) of this tutorial about full text search using PostgreSQL, we talked about using functions such as `to_tsquery` and `websearch_to_tsquery`, which builds upon PostgreSQL ability to decompose longer sentences to smaller chunks called *lexemes* using `tsquery`.

 Now we're going to expand our knowledge and implement multi-column full text search and add indexes for a more performant search.
 In this next step we want to search film titles AND film descriptions using our `dvdrental` database.
 In the stock database multi-column indexed search is already implemented but we're going to scrap that for the sake of this tutorial: